Looking for activities for kids at home?

 OR, this is a knock off set that with all those raving reviews, appears to be a great buy!

 7. Make Low Effort Crafts / Play Easy Games

 Given the current obsession we need to have with washing our hands, I bought this simple DIY soap craft with my daughter.
 It’s not a one time craft – there are enough soaps to do this project several times.
 It was a little pick-me-up for her mood!

 Whenever I am looking for a new craft for her, I search through the Klutz Craft Kits on Amazon.
-They tend to be high quality and clever.
+I like Klutz- it normally is high quality and clever.

 For cheaper, quick crafts (and for the younger kids especially) I like searching through any of the Alex Little Hands Craft Kits(also on Amazon).
 These are easier and fun for preschoolers- and a great little price for a specialy acctivity.